deltachat/interface/notification-flow.md

 ```

-// on incoming message / reaction / webxdc-mention ...
+// on incoming message / reaction / webxdc-notify ...

 if notifications_granted_by_system: